 - Peripheral milling

-It is a fast and accurate machining method that offers high-quality surfaces with much less surface roughness.
+It is a fast and accurate machining method that offers high-quality surfaces while avoiding surface roughness.
 Peripheral milling involves cutting the outer edges of a workpiece using a cutting tool that rotates around the workpiece’s perimeter.

 This operation is excellent for producing intricate contours or shapes on the workpiece’s exterior, such as gears, splines, and profiles.